 top of page

-Reason 1: A healthy culture helps people grow.
+Reason 1: A great culture creates great people.

-Individuals become the best versions of themselves when they are in an environment where they can be themselves.
-In other words, an environment of psychological safety where they can bring more of themselves to the workplace.
-By creating and nurturing a strong and supportive culture you create that environment 💥.
+A great culture is a safe culture where Individuals can be themselves, take risks, and challenge authority.
+In other words, an environment of psychological safety where they can bring more of themselves to the workplace, think outside of the box, and not be afraid to question decisions they feel will be detrimental to them or the business.
+By creating and nurturing a great culture you create that environment 💥.

-The bottom line is that if you are supporting an unhealthy workplace culture, then you are harming the very people you have been put in a position to help.
-So, we shouldn’t need any other reasons to recognise the importance of a healthy culture.
-However, there are other reasons, and the one below is one that is most often given.
+The bottom line is that if you are supporting an unhealthy and unsafe workplace culture, then you are harming the very people it's your job to help.

 Reason 2: Organisations are complex.